walterhiggins/WMPJS/README.md

 This is the first time we've seen functions used as parameters to another function call.
 We call the `events.playerJoin()` function passing it another function as a parameter.
 This style of coding - passing functions as parameters to other functions - is called *functional programming*.
 The important thing to note here is that at no point in this module is the *greetPlayer* function actually called.
 All we do is register it using the `events.playerJoin()` function so that it will be called later each time a player joins.
 The `greetPlayer` function is called an *event-handling* function because its purpose is to handle - that is: react - to events, specifically the event which is fired by the server whenever a player joins the game.

-We'll look more closely at events and event-handling functions in a later recipe.
+We'll look more closely at events and event-handling functions in a later chapter.

 ### More on Modules

-From looking at the *greetPlayers* module you can see the first thing it does is load another module: *greetings* which we created earlier in this recipe.
-If you remember, the *greetings* module in turn loads yet another module - the *dice* module we worked on in the previous recipes.
+From looking at the *greetPlayers* module you can see the first thing it does is load another module: *greetings* which we created earlier in this chapter.
+If you remember, the *greetings* module in turn loads yet another module - the *dice* module we worked on in the previous chapters.
 This is a classic example of how programming is typically done.
 We start with small dedicated modules and then work on bigger and bigger modules piecing them together to solve a problem.
 In programming, a big part of problem-solving is breaking problems down into smaller and smaller problems and solving each of these smaller problems then piecing together the solutions.
 Programming can often feel like playing with toy building bricks except *you* get to design the bricks and put them together.
 When a program module relies on another module we say it *depends* on the module.
 A module which loads another module *depends* on that module and that module in turn will *depend* on other modules.
 All of the modules which are required - either directly or indirectly - by a program are called *dependencies*.
 You can see in the diagram below the relationship between the *greetPlayers*, *greetings* and *dice* modules.

 ![](img/recipe3/encapsulation.png)